Confused about exporting jargon? 11 common trade terms you need to know

 With shipping through air freight, the maximum liability depends on the nationality of the airline, but they generally pay between $30 and $35 per kilogram.

 Ocean freight varies, but usually runs between $500 and $900 per container.
 Therefore, cargo insurance is even more important for ocean freight.
+Note: These costs may change without notice.

 Wood packaging materials